josbeir/cakephp-docs-md/docs/3/en/intro/conventions.md

 by creating classes and files that you'd need to create anyway.

-Now that you've been introduced to CakePHP's fundamentals, you might try a run through the [/tutorials-and-examples/cms/installation](cms/installation.md) to see how things fit together.
+Now that you've been introduced to CakePHP's fundamentals, you might try a run through the [Content Management Tutorial](../tutorials-and-examples/cms/installation.md) to see how things fit together.

 See [awesome list recommendations](https://github.com/FriendsOfCake/awesome-cakephp/blob/master/CONTRIBUTING.md#tips-for-creating-cakephp-plugins) for details.